ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Inventory
 =========

-By default, Ansible represents what machines it manages using a simple INI file that puts all of your managed machines in groups of your own choosing.
+By default, Ansible represents the machines it manages in a file (INI, YAML, etc.) that puts all of your managed machines in groups of your own choosing.

 To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn't get linked up due to obscure NTP or DNS issues.